-Table 5 presents the relative contribution of the property, bond and stocks factors to LPT variability over June 1985 - June 2004.
+Table 6 presents the relative contribution of the property, bond and stocks factors to LPT variability over June 1985 - June 2004.
 The following factors in the LPT variance decomposition procedure were used in developing three models:

-- model #1: "pure" property factor, "pure" bond factor, stocks factor; as per procedure outlined in previous section - model #2: property factor, "pure" bond factor, "pure" stocks factor; this results in a re-ordering of the orthogonalisation process needed in equation (1). - model #3: property factor, bond factor, stocks factor: this results in the original factors being used in equation (1) without being orthogonalised to generate pure factors.
+- model #1: "pure" property factor, "pure" bond factor, stocks factor - model #2: property factor, "pure" bond factor, "pure" stocks factor - model #3: property factor, bond factor, stocks factor.

 These three models were used to test the robustness of the relative contributions of the factors to LPT variability.
 In particular, model #1 can potentially under-estimate the property factor contribution and model #2 can potentially over-estimate the property component.
 Model #3 uses the original factors, without the factors being uncorrelated.
-The similarity of the relative contributions of the various factors to LPT variability in the three models (see Table 5) confirms the robustness of the LPT variance decomposition procedure regarding the order of orthogonalisation of the factors.
+The similarity of the relative contributions of the various factors to LPT variability in the three models (see Table 6) confirms the robustness of the LPT variance decomposition procedure regarding the order of orthogonalisation of the factors.
 This is further confirmed in the significant R2 values for the regression models (see equation 1) in determining the factor sensitivities (ie: b_P , b_B , b_S) to be used for determining the factor contributions (see equations 2-4).
 For example, in model #1 above, R2 is 0.50, with similar R2 values seen for the remaining variance decomposition regression models.
 As such, emphasis in this discussion of the results will focus on the standard model #1.
-This is also consistent with the Clayton and MacKinnon procedure (2000, 2003) for an effective comparison with US REIT trends.